mathbruyen/autonomous-webdriver/README.md

   // get a fresh driver
   var driver = server.newDriver();

-  // execute your test, do not forget to return a promise for the server to be shutdown only after the test driver.get('http://www.google.com');
+  // execute your test
+  driver.get('http://www.google.com');
   var searchBox = driver.findElement(webdriver.By.name('q'));
   searchBox.sendKeys('webdriver');
-  return searchBox.getAttribute('value').then(function(value) {
+  // do not forget to return a promise for the server to be shutdown only after the test return searchBox.getAttribute('value').then(function(value) {
     assert.equal(value, 'webdriver');
   });